Rrucha/CSE-250_my_work./README.md

 ### Problem 2: Append-Only LSM Index
 (20 points)

+Your task is to implement an LSM Index (`LSMIndex[K, V]`) and a helper class `MergedIterator`.

+The MergedIterator is constructed from two existing iterators that are expected to produce values in ascending sorted order.
+One method remains unimplemented:

+#### next: A
+Return the smaller of the two values at the head of the left or right iterator and advance the corresponding iterator to the next step.

+---

-Your task is to implement an LSM Index (`LSMIndex[K, V]`).
-This is a collection of key-value pairs, where keys have type `K` and values have type `V`.
+The LSM Index is a collection of key-value pairs, where keys have type `K` and values have type `V`.
 There are three variables pre-defined:

 * `_buffer`: A fixed-size `_bufferSize`-element buffer that newly inserted key-value are to be inserted into.
 This buffer does not need to be sorted.